 This post was sponsored by Alaska Seafood as part of an Influencer Activation for Influence Central and all opinions expressed in my post are my own.

-It’s no secret – I LOVE all things fish & seafood!
+You gotta love seafood.
 Not only is it delicious – it’s super nutritious!
 Oh, and it gets better – seafood doesn’t require many ingredients or much time or effort to turn into something spectacular.

 Poaching will ensure a moist piece of salmon and is a method loved by novice & professional alike.
 Poaching in a simple mix of soy sauce, water, honey with a bit of garlic & ginger makes for a moist and flavorful piece of salmon.